-Our NEOs and other members of FranklinCovey's senior management have the highest potential to impact business results.
+Our NEOs and other members of FranklinCovey's senior management have high potential to impact business results.
 Therefore, we believe variable, performance-based compensation should constitute a significant percentage of our executives' overall potential compensation.
-All executive base pay compensation is market-based and variable pay is linked to specific performance targets.
+All executive base, short-term incentive and long-term incentive pay compensation is market-based, and variable pay and long-term incentive pay is linked to, and designed to reward the achievement of, specific performance targets.